jamessct/BlankTemplate_ASP.NET/README.md

 # Blank Web App Template

-This repository serves as a blank template for making web applications with ASP.Net.
-I've removed all the unnecessary fluff that comes with the default dotnet web app structure while leaving a working template structure intact.
+This is a blank template for making web applications with ASP.Net.
+All the unnecessary fluff that comes with the default dotnet web app structure has been removed, while a simplified working template remains intact.

+To use this template:

-In order to utilise this template to start your ASP.Net web app from an ideal starting point, simply clone or download the repo to your machine.
-Ensuring you have the dotnet framework installed, prepare the dependencies with...
+* Clone or download the repo to your machine.

->dotnet restore

-Compile the project with...

-> dotnet build

-Finally, to run it simply use

-> dotnet run
+* Ensure you have the latest version of .NET Core SDK installed.
+If not, a downlad for the windows command line can be found here: https://www.microsoft.com/net/core#windowscmd

+* Run the following commands:

+`dotnet restore`

+`dotnet build`

+`dotnet run`

+* Open 'localhost:5000' in your favourite browser.